-- Placement in Employment or Education (Second Quarter post exit) - Placement in Employment or Education (Fourth Quarter post exit) - Median Earnings - Credential Rate
+- Placement in Employment or Education (Second Quarter post exit) - Placement in Employment or Education (Fourth Quarter post exit)

+- Median Earnings

+- Credential Rate

+- Measurable Skills Gain

-To ensure that the following performance measurements are met: Placement in Employment or Education (2nd Quarter post exit & 4th Quarter post exit), Median Earnings, Credential Rate.
-At this time there is no measurement set for the Median Earnings for the youth program.
+To ensure that the following performance measurements are met: Placement in Employment or Education (2nd Quarter post exit & 4th Quarter post exit), Median Earnings, Credential Rate, and Measurable Skills Gain.
+Per FRWDB OD # 08-19, Median Earnings is set at \$3,700 for the youth program.
 The other performance measurement outcomes are met by the follow ups conducted.
 The youth staff will work nontraditional hours to be able to contact the customer post exit to provide any necessary assistance to retain or attain a performance measurement and to obtain the complete information required to enter the follow up.

-Measurable Skills Gain
+• Measurable Skills Gain

-There is no measurement set for the Measureable Skills Gain at this time.
-We enter this measurement in I-Train during the customer active enrollment into the program and applies to any customer enrolled into school or training.
-We will ensure that this measurement is met by running monthly MSG reports from the FRWDB and the ACAs will monitored their customer's caseload.
+Per FRWDB OD #08-19, the current Measureable Skills Gain is 58%.
+We enter this measurement in CalJOBS during the customer active enrollment into the program and applies to any customer enrolled into school or training.
+We will ensure that this measurement is met by running monthly MSG reports from the FRWDB and the ACAs will monitor their customer's caseload.